nicktfranklin/IndependentClusters/README.md

 setting, skills might be thought as generalized options

-This repository contains a simplified demonstration that parallels work in human behavior.
-The repository, and the documentation, are currently a work in progress.
+This repository contains a theoretical demonstration that parallels work in human behavior.
+Subsequent empirical studies that show humans follow these statistical properties was subsequently published in a companion paper (Franklin & Frank, *Plos Comp Bio*, 2020; https://doi.org/10.1371/journal.pcbi.1007720).

 #### Notebooks:
 * A demonstration of the model's performance can be found in the